 The most potentially devastating ear infection would be a viral infection of the cochlea (the main sensory organ of hearing).
 This viral infection can induce sudden hearing loss that may or may not be recoverable.

-Successive and reoccurring ear infections can lead to permanent hearing loss.
+Successive and reoccurring middle ear infections and hearing loss are concerns that should be taken seriously.
 Consult a medical profession, such as an audiologist or general practitioner, if an ear infection does not go away, if you experience sudden hearing loss, or if ear infections are commonplace.